aospapp/aosp/external/fsverity-utils/README.md

     # encoded, in case the integrated signing cannot be used:
     fsverity digest file --compact --for-builtin-sig | tr -d '\n' | xxd -p -r | openssl smime -sign -in /dev/stdin ...
 ```

-By default, it's not required that verity files have a signature.
-This can be changed with `sysctl fs.verity.require_signatures=1`.
-When set, it's guaranteed that the contents of every verity file has
-been signed by one of the certificates in the keyring.

-Note: applications generally still need to check whether the file
-they're accessing really is a verity file, since an attacker could
-replace a verity file with a regular one.

 ### With IMA